argfiz/argfiz/README.md

 I walk my path in web development with enthusiasm and dedication.
 My passion for self-improvement and my commitment to constant growth make me a motivated candidate willing to face new challenges.

 ## 📚 Full Stack Web Developer
-I can work on Frontend and Backend, but I more enjoy working with the backend.
+I can work on Frontend and Backend.
 My goal is to provide the highest possible performance applying modern technique end to end

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://argfiz.github.io/cv-francozoqui/)